AcademySoftwareFoundation/tac/tools/collaboration_tools.md

 ## Slack

-Academy Software Foundation hosts a Slack organization, which can be joined using the SlackIn joiner at https://slack.aswf.io ( note some projects use a seperate Slack instance, most notably [OpenColorIO](http://slack.opencolorio.org/), but follow these same guidelines ).
+Academy Software Foundation hosts a Slack organization, which can be joined by going to at [slack.aswf.io][Slack] ( note some projects use a seperate Slack instance, most notably [OpenColorIO](http://slack.opencolorio.org/), but follow these same guidelines ).
 Slack serves as the main communication platform for the Academy Software Foundation community outside of the mailing lists.
-It’s important that conversations stays on topic in each channel, and that everyone abides by the [Code of Conduct].
+It’s important that conversations stays on topic in each channel, and that everyone abides by the [Code of Conduct][].
 There are thousands of members who should all expect to have a positive experience.

 Chat is searchable and public.
 Do not make comments that you would not say on a video recording or in another public space.
 Please be courteous to others.